Bivector: Geometric interpretation

-This only works in three dimensions as it is the only dimension where a vector parallel to both bivectors must exist.
-In higher dimensions bivectors generally are not associated with a single plane, or if they are (simple bivectors) two bivectors may have no vector in common, and so sum to a non-simple bivector.
+This only works in three dimensions as it is the only number of dimensions in which a vector that is parallel to both bivectors must exist.
+In a higher number of dimensions, bivectors generally are not associated with a single plane, or if they are (simple bivectors), two bivectors may have no vector in common, and so sum to a non-simple bivector.